 MEET TRACI GREENE Creative Director

 Greene concluded her professional studies at the American Musical and Dramatic Academy in New York City where she received numerous awards in acting and dance before landing her first international tour of a West Side Story.
-On tour, she was appointed the position of female dance captain by Tony Award winning Broadway choreographer/director, Joey McKneely.
+On tour, she was appointed the position of female dance captain by Tony Award nominated Broadway choreographer/director, Joey McKneely.
 In 2007, Greene rejoined the cast of a West Side Story through special invitation in Paris, France for its 50th Anniversary tour.
-She also danced for acclaimed Broadway choreographer Donald Byrd on the musical workshop of “The Color Purple on Broadway” which was later produced by Oprah Winfrey, before moving to Houston.
+She has also danced for acclaimed Broadway choreographer Donald Byrd on the musical workshop of “The Color Purple on Broadway” which was later produced by Oprah Winfrey, before relocating to Houston.
 Greene continued to train, teach, and choreograph throughout the U.S. before finally opening her award-winning dance studio, The Houston Dance Lab, in 2010.

 Greene (center) with 2018 cast of Houston's Urban Nutcracker.

 In 2013, she founded the Lab Performing Arts Initiative, (now called Culture Arts Initiative, Inc.) a 501(c)3 non-profit organization designed to enrich the lives of young people who are under-represented in the dance world due to affordability, availability, or lack of exposure to the arts.
 In 2015 and 2016 the Lab Performing Arts Initiative, Inc. provided scholarships to eight Houston area youth to train in New York City at the highly acclaimed Dance Theater of Harlem and Alvin Ailey American Dance Center.